hashicorp/consul/website/source/docs/commands/index.html.markdown

     join           Tell Consul agent to join cluster keygen         Generates a new encryption key
     keyring        Manages gossip layer encryption keys
-    kv             Interact with the key-value store
+    kv             Interact with the KV store
     leave          Gracefully leaves the Consul cluster and shuts down lock           Execute a command holding a lock maint          Controls node or service maintenance mode